-After installation of the sounder is completed, the Security System should be carefully tested, as follows.
+After installation of the sounder is completed, each partition of the Security System should be carefully tested, as follows.

 - 1. Connect the battery wires from the control board to the battery, observing correct polarity. - 2.
-Enter the installer code and press the TEST [5] key on the keypad.
+Enter the installer code (4112) and press the TEST [5] key on the keypad.
 The external sounder should sound for 1 second if the sounder is good and proper connections have been made.
-Note that if the backup battery is discharged, the sounder will not turn on.

-3. To turn off the test mode, enter the installer code and press the OFF key.
+Note that if the backup battery is discharged, the sounder will not turn on. - 3.
+To turn off the test mode, enter the installer code (4112) and press the OFF key. - 4.
+Disconnect the battery wires from the battery terminals. - 5.
+Unplug the AC transformer from the AC outlet.

+Section 10.
+LONG RANGE RADIO